 - Wood strip (optional for carpet installation)

 Make sure that the upper door jamb (or door frame) is smooth, level, and free of nails or screws.
 Remove obstructions.

 With the tape measure, measure the door opening horizontally both at the top and at the bottom, as the two may differ slightly.

 Cut the Tracks

-With the indelible marker, make a small mark on the back of each of the tracks to these dimensions, less 1/8-inch.
+With the indelible marker, make a small mark on the back of each of the tracks to the dimensions you just measured, less 1/8-inch.
 With the hacksaw, cut the tracks to length.
 Use the metal file to remove any metal burrs remaining on the cut ends.

 Dry-Fit the Upper Track

 Have an assistant help with this step.
 The assistant should hold the upper track in place as you assess its position.
 Center the track so that the 1/8-inch gap is split between each side (1/16-inch per side).
 Depending on your mode of installation, the track will either be near the front of the door jamb or toward the center.
 Make sure that you are holding the track in the correct position.
 Some tracks may have a front vs. a back side.

 When you are satisfied with the position of the upper track, first pre-drill pilot holes and then screw the track into place.